Current list of 2022/2023 Illustrator & Author/Illustrator Mentors

-Dow is a children’s book author and illustrator with an emphasis on the illustration side.
+Dow is an author and illustrator of several children’s books, with an emphasis on the illustration side.
 She joined SCBWI in 2011 and credits all of her success in the industry to this organization.
-She has had four books released in the past 18 months (two nonfiction picture book biographies and one Christmas story that she illustrated along with one new Thai fable that she authored) and three more are on the way (two for which she will be both author and illustrator).
-Her work is mostly created digitally.
+She serves as co-Regional Advisor for the Rocky Mountain Chapter.
+Dow’s work is created with pencil sketches and finished digitally with scanned traditional textures.
 Dow enjoys teaching and cheering aspiring picture book illustrators along on their journey.
 She is optimistic to a fault but will be honest with feedback for the end goal of improving your craft.
 When she is not creating or teaching medical students, she hikes to clear her mind and connect with nature for inspiration.
 Dow lives in Lone Tree, Colorado.
 Represented by East West Literary Agency.
 Publishing clients include HarperCollins, Henry Holt/Macmillan, Hachette Book Group, Abrams, Viking, Sleeping Bear Press, Candlewick, and more.
 For more information, visit her website at artbydow.blogspot.com.